Does Planned Parenthood provide safe abortions?

 Boland, Barbara.
 “Planned Parenthood Settles $2 Million Case After Botched Abortion.”
 CNS News.
 February 14, 2014.
 Link.

 MacLaggan, Corrie.
 “Opponents of Texas abortion restrictions rally at Capitol.”
 Reuters.
 July 1, 2013.
 Link.

 Miller, Steve.
 “Documents Shed Light on Woman’s Death After Abortion.”
 CBS Chicago.
 July 24, 2012.
 Link.

-Operation Rescue.
+Students for Life of America.
 “Women Killed by Legal Abortion.”
-Accessed November 8, 2016.
+Accessed January 16, 2020.
 Link.

 Thomas, Crystal.
 “State zeroes in on care of 4 patients in Planned Parenthood abortion licensing dispute.”
 The Kansas City Star.
 October 28, 2019.
 Link.